yereverluvinunclebert/Panzer-Tank-CPU-Gauge-Xwidget/README.md

 Dieselpunk Desktop CPU widget, written in Jscript for the XWidget Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac/Linux using Wine.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6

 ![panzer-cpu-1440x900](https://github.com/yereverluvinunclebert/Panzer-Tank-CPU-Gauge-Xwidget/assets/2788342/7e13b346-e87a-42b9-86b3-c9629484bbd3)